3liz/lizmap-documentation/README.md

 Then run `make gettext && make html`.
 It will build the docs in all available languages.
 To run only in English, you can use `make htmlen`.

+To see all warnings from Sphinx, your build directory must be empty.
+It will trigger the full build.
+You can use `rm -rf build/ && make htmlen`.

 For core contributor
 --------------------